The economics of earthbags

 energy consumption (with the result of frantic calls by politicians for

-more coal-burning & nuclear power plants.
+more coal-burning & nuclear power plants).

-On the other hand, if these "big box" concrete blocks are made
+On the other hand, if these "big box" concrete

 overseas, then their true cost is